prelink(8) — Linux manual page

 -y --verify

 Verifies a prelinked binary or library.
-This option can
+This option can be

-modified the binaries or libraries after prelinking.
+binaries or libraries after prelinking.
+Similarly with

-file having the same digest or checksum).
+the same digest or checksum).

 --md5 This is similar to --verify option, except instead of